sandriirawan/Fe_PeWorld_Next/README.md

 ## About The Project

-The Blanja e-commerce website project is an online platform designed to make it easier for users to make buying and selling transactions online.
-This website was developed using React.js and Redux frontend technologies to optimize display performance and efficiency as well as state management.
-On the backend, this website uses Express.js technology which functions as a server to manage data taken from Cloudinary.
-Cloudinary functions as an image data store so that it allows users to easily view images of each product being sold.
+Peworld Hirejob is a website specifically designed to help recruiters find and recruit quality talent according to their interests and needs.
+The platform provides various features and tools that make it easier for recruiters to identify, assess and contact potential job candidates.
+With Peworld Hirejob, recruiters can easily run an efficient and effective recruitment process, enabling them to find the most suitable individuals for available positions.

 ### Built With